 “Isn’t parenting about sharing responsibilities?
 And isn’t it confirming the outdated belief that women should always be in charge of the unpaid work and therefore giving any men who still do, permission to keep thinking that way … isn’t that like so last century?

-“Bill Shorten once described former PM Tony Abbott as a ‘dinosaur’ with his views on women of the Mr Shorten, I would suggest it might be time to take a look in the mirror.”
+“Bill Shorten once described former PM Tony Abbott as a ‘dinosaur’ with his views on women.
+Mr Shorten, I would suggest it might be time to take a look in the mirror.”

 3. When she trolled the Daily Mail

 Lisa Wilkinson and fellow co-host Georgie Gardner both underwent the mammograms on-air in 2013 to help raise awareness of breast cancer.
 As an ambassador for the National Breast Cancer Foundation, Lisa admitted to feeling like a “fraud” for not walking her talk when it came to regular screenings.
-Lisa (and Georgie) had a mammogram and the results read out live on-air so that Aussie women would drop the guilt and take action too.
+Lisa (and Georgie) had a mammogram, and shared their results live on-air so that Aussie women would drop the guilt and take action too.